 Telluride Brewing Company, Telluride - All the beer at Telluride is made from fresh, pure Rocky Mountain snowmelt as well as premium grains, malts, hops, and other ingredients.
-It’s one of the highest microbreweries in the world, and is probably best known for their Face-Down Brown Ale, which has won two gold medals at the Great American Beer Festival as well as a Gold Cup in the World Beer Cup of 2012.
+It’s one of the highest microbreweries in the world, and is probably best known for its Face-Down Brown Ale, which has won two gold medals at the Great American Beer Festival and a Gold Cup in the World Beer Cup of 2012.

 Bonfire Brewing, Eagle - Bonfire Brewing is a central hub for the community in Eagle.
-With over twenty beers on tap in their comfortable taproom and their rustic, enclosed patio, it’s a great place to sit back with a pint of Firestarter IPA, Brush Creek Blonde, or Kilt Dropper Scotch Ale.
+With over twenty beers in their comfortable taproom and rustic, enclosed patio, it’s a great place to sit back with a pint of Firestarter IPA, Brush Creek Blonde, or Kilt Dropper Scotch Ale.